 Similarly, soft costs can be classified into architectural and engineering (A&E) (architect services and engineering services), AHJ fees or agency having jurisdiction (permit fees), site analysis (survey and geotechnical), financing, legal fees, administrative expenses, and more such heads.
 All these do help in the completion of the project, however, has no direct bearing on the basic construction cost.

 One does not incur hard costs after the completion of the project.
 On the other hand, one may continue to incur soft costs even after the completion of the project.
 For example, if a company is facing any litigation related to the project, then it may continue to incur legal and litigation fees even after the completion of construction.
 Similar is the situation if any regulatory compliance and approval are pending.
-In that case to obtain those approvals and legal compliances one needs to incur the soft costs even after the construction is over.
+In that case, to obtain those approvals and legal compliances, one needs to incur the soft costs even after the construction is over.

 It is relatively easier to calculate hard costs because a company knows how much it has actually spent on the construction.
 Moreover, these costs are easier to forecast as well.
-One can easily make a list of all the materials and equipment that one needs for the project, and get quotes for the same from the supplier.
+One can easily make a list of all the materials and equipment that one needs for the project and get quotes for the same from the supplier.

 Generally, hard costs account for 70% to 85% of the total construction costs.
 In contrast, soft costs account for just 15% to 30% of the total construction costs.

 The hard costs are usually tangible because a company needs to get assets to complete the construction.
-In contrast, soft costs are generally intangible, such as permit fees, architect and design fees, etc.
+In contrast, soft costs are generally intangible, such as to permit fees, architect and design fees, etc.